EvernodeXRPL/evernode-24-resources/README.md

-# evernode-24-resources
+# Evernode Resources

-This contains Evernode resources for Ubuntu 24.04
+This repository contains the Evernode public resources including scripts, binaries and configurations for Ubuntu 24.04